AthTop/battleship-js/README.md

-# template-repo
+# battleship-js
-A template repo for webpack config
+A battleship game project inspired by The Odin Project, in JavaScript